iotaledger/iota-wiki/content/libraries/clients.md

 , [Python](/iota.rs/getting_started/python)
 and [Wasm](/iota.rs/getting_started/wasm).

-Both the IOTA Foundation and the IOTA community maintain the library and this wiki, which means that you can rely on it as a source of knowledge on iota.rs.
+This library and its documentation are maintained by both IOTA Foundation and the IOTA community.

 ## Iota.js